Using complex gestures in a SwiftUI ScrollView

 }

-We first set the longPressDate to the current date, then trigger an async operation to be performed after a longPressTime.
+We first set longPressDate, then trigger an async operation after the longPressTime.
 If the date is still the same when it triggers, we trigger the longPressAction.

 Wrapping up our style